rurban/ctl/docs/index.md

 STL initialized with `begin` or `end`, and for ranges with `range`.
 Now they are compatible with the STL and are safer.

-We also support for certain algorithm methods **generic iterators** as 2nd range, abstracting different containers.
+We also support **generic iterators** of type `ctl_T_it`, abbrevated as `GI`, abstracting different containers.
+In most methods taking a second range argument.
 So we can insert a vector into a deque, or use a mixed set algorithm with different container types.
-They are denoted as `GI*`, generic iters.

 See [iterators](iterators.md).